An Annotated Graph Model with Differential Degree Heterogeneity for Directed Networks: Introduction

 The increasing prevalence of covariates in network data calls for models that can effectively account for their effects.
-Towards this, we have started to see regression analysis incorporated in network models that allows inference including consistency and asymptotic normality.
-For stochastic block models, we point to \cite{binkiewicz2017covariate,zhang2016community,Huang:Feng:2018,Yan:Sarkar:2020}.
+For the stochastic block model, we point to \cite{binkiewicz2017covariate,zhang2016community,Huang:Feng:2018,Yan:Sarkar:2020}.
 For the $\beta$-model, see \cite{Graham:2017,Yan:etal:2019}, and \cite{Stein:2020}.
 Additional references include \cite{mama:2020} where a latent space model approach is investigated and \cite{zhang2021directed} that proposes a model-free approach to study the dependence of links on covariates.